kubernetes-sigs/external-dns/docs/sources/istio.md

-# Configuring ExternalDNS to use the Istio Gateway and/or Istio Virtual Service Source
+# Istio Gateway / Virtual Service Source

 This tutorial describes how to configure ExternalDNS to use the Istio Gateway source.
 It is meant to supplement the other provider-specific setup tutorials.